ASUCICREPO/smart-beats/README.md

    1. Calls-For-Service data: 911 call received by the Police Department.
 Utilize all Calls-For-Service data to generate beats.
    2. Incident data only: Subset of Calls-For-Service data (911 calls) that end up getting registered is called an incident.
 Utilize incident data to generate beats.
 3. Priority: Every Call-For-Service has an associated priority within range [Highest Priority=1, Lowest Priority=9].
-    > User can configure prioriy values in `settings.py` config file of web-tier.
+    > User can configure priority values in `settings.py` config file of web-tier.
 4. Dispositions: Disposition is the final status of the call
     > User can configure Disposition values in `settings.py` config file of web-tier
 5. Start date and time: Specify starting date and time